 To qualify for an endorsement in Environmental Science, a student must be a Biology or Chemistry or Geography or Geology major and complete the 360 points requirements for the Bachelor of Science.
-Of those 360 points, 252 points must come from the courses listed below and meet the following requirements:
+Of those 360 points, 255 points must come from the courses listed below and meet the following requirements:

-- (a) At least 108 points at the 100-level with at least 54 points at the 100-level outside the major. - (b) At least 88 points at the 200-level with at least 44 points at the 200 level outside the major. - (c) At least 56 points at the 300-level.
+- (a) At least 105 points at the 100-level with at least 60 points at the 100-level outside the major. - (b) At least 90 points at the 200-level with at least 45 points at the 200 level outside the major. - (c) At least 60 points at the 300-level.
 These points may be in the same subject as the major.

 Note: The course of study needs to be coherent and approved by the Coordinator of Environmental Science.
+It should include a broad range of environmental science subjects, as well as appropriate supporting subjects such as statistics, computer science and research design.
 With the approval of the Coordinator, courses at a higher level can substitute for courses at a lower level when meeting the above requirements.